 - It supports multiple monitors.
 Using dual or more monitors is not a problem anymore with Windows 7 Professional.

-- Fast user switching feature is available.
+- A fast user switching feature is available.
 Users can have multiple accounts and can switch quickly among multiple accounts.

 - Desktop Window Manager is available in this version.